giannilmbd/dynare/doc/manual/source/the-model-file.rst

              heterogeneity_load_steady_state (OPTIONS...);

     Initializes and validates the steady state for a heterogeneous-agent model.
     The steady state represents the set of policy functions of heterogeneous agents and their stationary distribution when aggregate variables are at their steady-state values.
-It must be computed externally and loaded from a MAT file.
+It must be computed externally and provided either from a MAT file or from a workspace variable.

     *Options*

     .. option:: filename = FILENAME

-        *Mandatory.* Path to the MAT file containing the steady-state structure.
+        Path to the MAT file containing the steady-state structure.
         It must be included in quotes if the filename contains a path or an extension.
         If the ``.mat`` extension is omitted, it will be added automatically.
+        If not provided, the steady-state structure is loaded from the base workspace using the variable name specified by :opt:`variable <variable = STRING>`.

     .. option:: variable = STRING

-        Variable name within the MAT file to load.
+        When :opt:`filename <filename = FILENAME>` is provided, this is the variable name within the MAT file to load.
+        When :opt:`filename <filename = FILENAME>` is not provided, this is the name of a variable in the current workspace containing the steady-state structure.
+This is useful when the structure is built in a ``verbatim`` block and does not need to be saved to disk.
         Default: ``'steady_state'``

     *Steady-State Structure*

-    The MAT file must contain a structure with the following fields.
+    The steady-state structure (whether loaded from a MAT file or from the workspace) must contain the following fields.

     **Key Terminology:**